currentxchange/purple-explainer/Everstones.md

 Everstones are a [Simple Assets](https://wax.bloks.io/account/simpleassets) NFT.

-Everstones store info (mdata) on whether the owner wants BLUX or Blu Ups, and if Blu Ups is chosen, the owner can also specify which content to send the daily Blu Ups to.
+Everstones store info (mdata) on whether the owner wants BLUX or Blu Ups, and if Blu Ups is chosen, the owner can also specify which content to send the daily Blu Ups.

 Once a day, we check how much PURPLE is staked on each Everstone, and if it's over 1, we distribute the owed Blu Ups or BLUX.
 There are no fractional Ups or BLUX, so rounding down to each level is used to calculate the rewards.
 For example, if you had 64 or 67 PURPLE staked to one Everstone, both would give 432 Blu Ups per day.
-We plan to provide a UI to help you avoid over-staking.

-If you choose BLUX payments, weekly or monthly recharge of Solar Disk may be required to receive the full amount.
-This is TBD as we consider what's best for all stakeholders, currently there is no restriction.
+If you choose BLUX payments, weekly or monthly recharge of [Solar Disk](Sol.md) may be required to receive the full amount.
+This is TBD as we consider what's best for all stakeholders.
+Currently there is no restriction.

 # Staking

 ## Staking PURPLE to an Everstone
 Staking additional PURPLE to an Everstone is done via a `transfer` of PURPLE to [simplebacked](https://wax.bloks.io/account/simplebacked) with a memo of the Everstone's Simple Assets NFT ID (ex 100000005145313).
 This **will** be available through the UI of cXc.world (Beta).

+Only the current owner of the Everstone can stake more PURPLE to it, so you don't need to worry about typing the wrong ID, as the `simplebacked` contract will return any PURPLE sent without an ID of an Everstone you currently own.

-## Unstaking from Everstones
+## Unstaking PURPLE from Everstones
 Everstones will automatically return all tokens staked when burned.
 If an Everstone is transferred and then burned, the owner at the time of burning will receive all tokens backed on the Everstone.
-Only the current owner of the Everstone can stake more PURPLE to it, so you don't need to worry about typing the wrong ID, as the `simplebacked` contract will return any PURPLE sent without an ID of an Everstone you currently own.